 8 | Worlds Largest Round Barn

-With construction taking place in 1916, the barn was listed on the National Register of Historic Places in 1997 as the Central Wisconsin State Fair Round Barn.
+In 1916, the barn was listed on the National Register of Historic Places in 1997 as the Central Wisconsin State Fair Round Barn.

 Blue Mounds, Wisconsin ~ Cave of the Mounds was accidentally discovered on August 4, 1939.
 Workers, who were removing high-quality limestone from a quarry on the Brigham Farm, blasted right into the Cave.
-The blast tore the face off the quarry and revealed a great underground cavern, a limestone cave with more than twenty feet high openings into other rooms and galleries, all containing numerous mineral formations.
+The blast tore the face off the quarry.
+It revealed a great underground cavern, a limestone cave with more than twenty feet high openings into other rooms and galleries, all containing numerous mineral formations.

 Today millions of visitors have been amazed while touring the caves.